mahdikazemi96/RegisterationForm/README.md

 > You are done with *UnitOfWork*.

 ## Implement BL Layer
-Now it's time to implement *BL* layer according to our business roles and our senarios for *CRUD* operations.
+Now it's time to implement *BL* layer according to our business rules and our senarios for *CRUD* operations.
 *Note:* it's not good to return database model to api, it's better to convert your database model to dto (data transfer object). it's better to have one or more dtos per senario.